Research subject: Development of new organic reactions and functional materials

 We are also promoting domestic and international joint research projects with scientists in various fields to explore materials science in terms of evaluation of basic properties as well as various applications.

-For more informtaion, see Recent Publications
+For more informtaion, see Recent Publications and PROUD BLUE Vol. 5(link to Kanagawa Univ.
+HP)

 Highlight of recently published manuscripts